Share with care on our shared use paths

 - Remember that some people might not hear you because they have hearing issues or might be wearing headphones.

-- Take particular care where the path is narrow and wait for space to overtake safely.
+- Take particular care where a path is narrow and wait for space to overtake safely.

 - Groups of cyclists should ride in single file when approaching pedestrians on a shared pathway.